pact-foundation/pact-ruby/README.md

 Travis CI Status: [![travis-ci.org Build Status](https://travis-ci.org/uglyog/pact.png)](https://travis-ci.org/uglyog/pact)

 ## Features
-* A services is mocked using an actual process running on a specified port, so javascript clients can be tested as easily as backend clients.
+* A service is mocked using an actual process running on a specified port, so javascript clients can be tested as easily as backend clients.
 * "Provider states" (similar to fixtures) allow the same request to be made with a different expected response.
 * Consumers specify only the fields they are interested in, allowing a provider to return more fields without breaking the pact.
 This allows a provider to have a different pact with a different consumer, and know which fields each cares about in a given response.
 * Expected interactions are verified to have actually occurred in the consumer specs.